We’re almost six months to the day from when we hired a guy with a bigass excavator to come over a dig a moat around our house. That’s 183 days of:

 You’re talking to someone whose been living in a garage without a kitchen for six months, so when it came down to seeing those gorgeous doors every time I walk in the house or waiting another six months for a kitchen, it really was a no-brainer.

 We’re also making some non-traditional decisions like finishing off the grill/patio/fireplace area before we finish the interior.
-What can I say?
-I’m a sucker for things that will make this guy happy.

 The real good news is that when we’re finished, we’ll only owe about a quarter of what the house is worth, and if we roll the money we’re currently putting towards construction into our mortgage payment, we’ll be able to pay the house off in less than five years.